Substitute teacher jobs in Valdosta, GA - 3,652 jobs

 Part-Time Teacher/Tutor

 Passionate about puns?
 Excited by equations?
-Love literature?
+Love books?
 Eager to help students succeed in all subjects?
+Burnt out on "traditional" education?

-GradePower administration communicates with parents, and all learning plans are pre-planned.
-This leaves limited daily planning responsibility for the teachers.
+Teacher-Tutors at GradePower Learning have limited lesson planning before class, GradePower administration communicates with parents, and all lessons are pre-planned.
 Applicants will be fully trained in our proprietary philosophy and methods.

 Position Requirements:

-Teacher-Tutors at GradePower Learning work summers and portions of mornings and/or after-school and evening hours Monday - Friday (9:00am - 7:00pm).
-Choose the number of mornings/afternoons you work.
+Teacher-Tutors at GradePower Learning work Mon - Fri (9:15am - 1:15pm) and optional portions of after-school and evening hours Mon - Fri (3:00pm - 7:00pm).
+Choose the number of afternoons you work.
+A commitment until the end of the term in December is preferred.
+Continuing through the full academic year is even better.
 Your students will love working with you, and being reliable is a must!

-Applicants with upper division math and science expertise and who scored well on the SAT/ACT will be trained to coach SAT/ACT Prep program ($20-$23/hour).
+Applicants with upper division math and science expertise and who scored well on the SAT/ACT will be trained to coach SAT/ACT Prep program (+$3 per hour).

 This role is in-person.
 You must be able to commute to this location.
 This is not an online position.
-Relocation packages are not available.
 Vulnerable sector screening is mandatory.

 We encourage you to apply if you have the majority of the following requirements: